/*

 For other things I’ve done, you can take a look at things like GraphSketch (does exactly what it says on the tin), and Calcsy (a tool to help teachers display a calculator screen on a computer or projector).

 I specialize in computers and mathematics, but that doesn’t mean I only do those things.
-I’m a certified high school math teacher, and keep up with various education-related developments.
+I’ve been a certified high school math teacher, and keep up with various education-related developments.
 I also have fun playing with electronics, building things, and pursuing a number of other hobbies, especially where problem-solving is involved.

 I've won awards for programming, completed all kinds of tasks in a short time or with constrained resources, and done some supposedly impressive things.
 What matters most to me, however, is whether I'm satisfied with the work that I've done.
 And I am.